Nguma-01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 8: The script writes into the file ls_cwd_content the result of the command ls -la Task 11: The script counts the number of directories and sub-directories in the current directory Task 12: The script displays the 10 newest files in the current directory
+Task 8: The script writes into the file ls_cwd_content the result of the command ls -la Task 11: The script counts the number of directories and sub-directories in the current directory Task 12: The script displays the 10 newest files in the current directory Task 13: The script takes a list of words as input and prints only words that appear exactly once